 - your blood cell counts change: you develop anaemia (low red blood cells), neutropenia (low white blood cells called neutrophils) or thrombocytopenia (low platelets).

-Hear Kate talk about her experience of active monitoring for Waldenström’s macroglobulinaemia
+Watch Kate talk about her experience of being on active monitoring

 Treatment for WM